jaypyles/WojackBot/README.md

 - [ ] Embeds, custom menus, etc.
 - [x] Containerize bot
 - [x] Add a makefile for the docker image

+# Disclaimer:

+This repository is for demonstration purposes only.
+The code in this repository is my original work and may not be used or reproduced without my permission.
+While I welcome feedback and constructive criticism, I do not authorize the use of my code for commercial or other purposes.